quintel/documentation/docs/api/intro.md

 #### Staging

 The staging environment is used to test new features before they are ready for the general public.
 While this means you can get access to access to cutting-edge features earlier, results from the staging server are subject to change.
-Scenarios made on the staging environment cannot be transfered to production, and vice-versa.
+Scenarios made on the staging environment cannot be transferred to production, and vice-versa.
 Your settings and user account from the production server do not carry over to the staging server; you need to create a separate account.

 We have no plans to delete scenarios from the staging server, but we reserve the right to do so including owned scenarios.